jeffotoni/gitwebhooks/README.md

 ## Installing the program on the server

-Our program is done in php, on your web server, can be running apache, ngnix or we can simply upload the program with php -S <addr>: <port>.
+Our program is done in php, on your web server, can be running apache, ngnix or we can simply upload the program with php -S localhost:9001

 ```sh